 Payment for services not authorized (nor paid for) by the employee's department is due at time of service.
-The NMHC accepts most third-party medical insurance plans.
-NMHC will only bill the patient's primary medical insurance.
+The NMPCC accepts most third-party medical insurance plans – Highmark/DE, Aetna, Cigna, Medicare, Medicaid (DPCI, UHC-Community Plan).
+NMPCC will only bill the patient's primary medical insurance.
 The patient is responsible for any insurance co-pays.
 NMHC accepts personal checks, most major credit cards, or cash.

-University of Delaware departments interested in utilizing the Nurse Managed Health Center for occupational health services should contact the NMHC office (302-831-3195) or email us at NM-HC@udel.edu.
+University of Delaware departments interested in utilizing the Nurse Managed Primary Care Center for occupational health services should contact the NMPCC office (302-831-3195) or email us at NM-HC@udel.edu.

 Billing for Treatment of work-related injuries: It is up to the employee and employee's supervisor to fill out and submit the appropriate first report of injury forms to start the Worker's Compensation (WC) claims process.
 Employer's WC insurance will be billed first; however, should the WC claim be denied, the employee is responsible for payment.